vporton/carbon-flow/README.md

 I will use the word _theft_ to denote both malignant generation of tokens and generating too big number fo tokens by mistake.

-TODO: Test.

-Any authority token or issuer token can be disabled.
+Any authority token  can be disabled.

 Anyone upward in the tree can disable any of its descendants.

-Disabled authority cannot create credits, disabled issuer cannot retire credits.
+Disabled authority cannot create credits.

 Remark: A malignant or otherwise weird user may produce too long chain of descendants of some token, making it impossible to disable all the descendants because of gas